Megaloduck/Simulating-neuron/README.md

 - Using numerical libraries like **NumPy**.
 - Simple differential equations in neuroscience.

-Description
-The LIF model describes how the membrane potential

-V of a neuron evolves over time, integrating inputs and "firing" (spiking) when the potential reaches a threshold.
-The membrane potential decays over time due to a "leak."

 ## Description
 The LIF model describes how the membrane potential (𝑉) of a neuron evolves over time, integrating inputs and "firing" (spiking) when the potential reaches a threshold.
 The membrane potential decays over time due to a "leak."